-ARTICLE 13: To see if the Town will vote to raise and appropriate the sum of one hundred twelve thousand dollars (\$112,000) to renovate the Fremont Highway shed to a maintenance garage and build a salt and sand pole barn storage area; and further to authorize the withdrawal of one hundred twelve thousand dollars (\$112,000) from the Highway Building Capital Reserve Fund created for this purpose.
+ARTICLE 13: To see if the Town will vote to raise and appropriate the sum of up to one hundred twelve thousand dollars (\$112,000) to renovate the Fremont Highway shed to a maintenance garage and build a salt and sand pole barn storage area; and further to authorize the withdrawal of up to one hundred twelve thousand dollars (\$112,000) from the Highway Building Capital Reserve Fund created for this purpose.
 The Selectmen recommend this appropriation 3-0.
 The Budget Committee recommends this appropriation 5-2.
-(Majority vote required.)
+(Majority vote required).
 There is no amount to be raised from taxation for this article.
+As amended at Deliberative Session.

-The Highway Study Committee, working with the Road Agent and Board of Selectmen, formulated a proposal to renovate the existing building at the Highway Site into a maintenance garage.
+The Highway Study Committee, working with the Road Agent and Board of Selectmen, formulated a proposal to renovate the existing Highway Shed into a maintenance garage.
 This was done to make better use of the building the Town owns; and save some money as compared to constructing a brand new maintenance building.
 From the detailed specifications, RFP's were done in the fall of 2010 for budget estimating purposes for this Warrant Article.

-It is anticipated that for the money appropriated that the existing building can be renovated and serve as a maintenance garage with some storage.
-Additionally, a pole barn is planned to be constructed by town staff to store salt and sand.
+It is anticipated that for the money appropriated, the existing building can be renovated and serve as a maintenance garage with some storage.
+Additionally, a pole barn is planned to be constructed by Town staff to store salt and sand.